Hochopepper/SwordToShield/CoreRules.md

 Common is the most... well... common langauge in a setting!

 #### Handspeak
-Handspeak is a langauge that is spoken with signs of ones hands rather than through vocal speach.
+Handspeak is a langauge that is conveyed with signs of ones hands rather than through vocal speech.

 #### Brogdingnagian
 The language of the giants